handsontable/handsontable/docs/content/guides/rows/row-parent-child.md

 The data source must have a specific structure to be used with the _Nested Rows_ plugin.

-The plugin requires the data source to be an **array of objects**.
+The plugin requires the data source to be an array of objects.
 Each object in the array represents a single _0-level_ entry. _0-level_ refers to an entry, which is not a child of any other entry.
 If an entry has any child entries, they need to be declared again as an _array of objects_.
 To assign them to a row, create a `__children` property in the parent element.